Brigitte Fontaine

-Brigitte Fontaine, (born 24 June 1939) is a singer of avant-garde music.
+Brigitte Fontaine (born 24 June 1939) is a French singer of avant-garde music.
 She has employed numerous unusual musical styles, melding rock and roll, folk, jazz, electronica, spoken word poetry, and world.
 She has collaborated with Stereolab, Michel Colombier, Jean-Claude Vannier, Areski Belkacem, Gotan Project, Sonic Youth, Antoine Duhamel, Grace Jones, Noir Désir, Archie Shepp, Arno, and The Art Ensemble of Chicago.

 She is also a novelist, playwright, poet, and actress.

 Early life

 The daughter of two teachers, Brigitte Fontaine developed her taste for writing and drama very early.
 She spent her childhood in small villages of Finistère, then in Morlaix.
 At 17 years old, she moved to Paris to become an actress.

 In 1971, she was one of the women who signed the Manifesto of the 343, publicly admitting to having an abortion at a time when it was illegal in France.

 Artistic overview

 1963–1968

 In 1963, she turned to singing and appeared in several Parisian theatres, interpreting her own works.
 In 1964, she opened for Barbara and George Brassens's show at the Bobino.
 Even so, she did not give up theatre.
 With Jacques Higelin and actor Rufus, she created the play Maman j'ai peur ("Mom I am afraid"), which played first at the Vieille-Grille theatre, and then at the Théâtre des Champs-Élysées.
 It met with such a critical and popular success that it stayed in Paris for more than two seasons and toured throughout Europe.

 In 1965 and then in 1968, she made two albums, one jazz and one avant-pop, as well as two 45s with Jacques Higelin.
 In 1969, she began what would be a long collaboration with Kabyle musician Areski Belkacem.
 With Belkacem and in the company of Higelin, she conceived Niok, an innovative spectacle of theatre and song, for the Lucernaire theatre.
 Soon after, Fontaine wrote a series of works in free verse and prose which comprised the show Comme à la radio at the Théâtre du Vieux-Colombier before being turned into an album of the same name.
 Recorded with the Art Ensemble of Chicago, this album marks a clean break with traditional French songs, building the first bridges to world music.